wacncontent/CustomizeTool/output/articles/sql-database/sql-database-elastic-tools-multi-tenant-row-level-security.md

 This project extends the one described in [Elastic DB Tools for Azure SQL - Entity Framework Integration](/documentation/articles/sql-database-elastic-scale-use-entity-framework-applications-visual-studio) by adding support for multi-tenant shard databases.
 It builds a simple console application for creating blogs and posts, with four tenants and two multi-tenant shard databases as illustrated in the above diagram.

 Build and run the application.
-This will bootstrap the elastic database tools’ shard map manager and run the following tests:
+This will bootstrap the elastic database tools' shard map manager and run the following tests:

 1. Using Entity Framework and LINQ, create a new blog and then display all blogs for each tenant
 2. Using ADO.NET SqlClient, display all blogs for a tenant